boldbi/bold-bi-docs/docs/resource-migration/migrate-dashboards-offline/download-dashboards.md

 * ### Access Token Validation for Dashboard Upload in Google BigQuery

-   * When uploading a dashboard to Google BigQuery, it is important to validate the access token's active status before proceeding with the upload.
-By ensuring that the access token is active, you can successfully upload the dashboard.
+   * When uploading a dashboard to Google BigQuery, validating the access token's active status is important before uploading.
+You can successfully upload the dashboard by ensuring the access token is active.

-   * Remember to regularly monitor the access token's validity and generate new tokens as needed to maintain a smooth uploading experience.
+   * Regularly monitor the access token's validity and generate new tokens to maintain a smooth uploading experience.

 *  ### Authorization Requirement for Uploading Google BigQuery Dashboard to Other Sites

    * When uploading a Google BigQuery dashboard to other sites, it is essential to ensure that the respective sites have authorized access to the Google BigQuery data source.

-   * This [authorization process](/working-with-data-source/data-connectors/google-bigquery/#Choose-a-Google-BigQuery-data-source) guarantees secure and authorized sharing of data between Google BigQuery and external sites.
+   * This [authorization process](/working-with-data-sources/data-connectors/google-bigquery/#Choose-a-Google-BigQuery-data-source) guarantees secure and authorized sharing of data between Google BigQuery and external sites.

 ##  Limitations of Changing SQL Data Sources Mode During Dashboard Upload